 Nonetheless, a majority of survey respondents think the return on their investment (ROI) in data and analytics will improve over the next three years, while a minority says their ROI will decrease.
 And although experts caution that ROI on data can be very difficult to measure, they say that managers can anticipate improvements in data integration that will make using data easier.
-Dan Shoenholz, managing director of Parthenon-EY Strategy Services, Ernst & Young LLP says, "We've seen a lot of investment in the last few years in costly infrastructure to enable data analytics - things like servers, information technology professionals, tools to collect and aggregate the data - and we're on the cusp of seeing more activity in the integration and utilisation of this information."
+Dan Shoenholz, managing director of Parthenon-EY Strategy Services, Ernst & Young LLP says, "We've seen a lot of investment in the last few years in costly infrastructure to enable data analytics - things like servers, information technology professionals, tools to collect and aggregate the data - and we're on the cusp of seeing more activity in the integration and utilization of this information."
 As analytics practices catch up with infrastructure investments, performance is likely to improve.
 But they caution that current strategies will not get the most out of this investment.
-"I see two critical ingredients [for optimal data strategy]: focus and flexibility," says Shoenholz.
-"The organisations that are going to see the most velocity and the best ROI - especially in this immature environment characterised by rapid change - are going to be those that revisit their data strategy frequently and deploy resources in a focused way to harness the power of the new information."
+"I see two critical ingredients [for optimal data Despite spending more time and money on data, a surprising proportion of asset managers say they are unable to capture full value from the data they acquire. strategy]: focus and flexibility," says Shoenholz.
+"The organizations that are going to see the most velocity and the best ROI - especially in this immature environment characterized by rapid change - are going to be those that revisit their data strategy frequently and deploy resources in a focused way to harness the power of the new information."
 DIFFERENT STRATEGIES, COMMON CHALLENGE If focus and flexibility are two of the most important characteristics of an ideal data strategy, the survey suggests that most firms remain far from that ideal.
 When asked about their current data strategy's attributes, just over one-quarter of respondents say that their strategy is "entirely" prepared to take advantage of current opportunities and to meet current challenges - with almost two in five saying that their strategy is no better than adequate (see Exhibit 4).
 Worse, only 13% say that their strategy is "entirely" flexible, ready to face whatever developments the future might hold.